robinboncoeur/Projects/docs/tech/index.md

 # Anything Tech

-On these pages I discuss activities centred around the PC:
+On these pages I discuss techie stuff:

 - VBA for Excel
 - PC repair tips
 - Linux
+- violin maintenance and repair
 - video-making and VScipts.